gsangeryee/smart-contract-audit-reports/typical_issues/Most_Common_Issues/1-Business_Logic.md

 - [[2023-05-stella#[H-01] Incorrect implementation of `getProfitSharingE18()` greatly reduces Lender's yield|[H-01] Incorrect implementation of `getProfitSharingE18()` greatly reduces Lender's yield]]
 	- When APR is low: Lenders should get a larger share of profits (to incentivize lending)
 	- When APR is high: Lenders should get a smaller share (as they're already earning well from interest)
+- [[2023-05-stella#[H-02] On liquidation, if netPnLE36 <= 0, the premium paid by the liquidator is locked in the contract.|[H-02] On liquidation, if netPnLE36 <= 0, the premium paid by the liquidator is locked in the contract.]]
+	- premium ≠ profit
 - [[2023-05-stella#[H-06] An attacker can increase liquidity to the position's UniswapNFT to prevent the position from being closed|[H-06] An attacker can increase liquidity to the position's UniswapNFT to prevent the position from being closed]]
 	- *A combination of factors (logics) contributed to this issue*
 	- Uniswap V3 Pay attention: